-In a recent California divorce, a trust fund beneficiary’s attorney argued that, when calculating child support, the beneficiary’s income available for support should be based only on his net disposable income and not the tens of millions of dollars held in trust for his benefit.
+In a client’s California divorce, a trust fund beneficiary’s attorney argued that, for purposes of calculating child support, the beneficiary’s income available for support should only include his net disposable income and not the tens of millions of dollars held in trust for his benefit.

-This is an excerpt from the trust beneficiary’s Settlement Conference Statement as written by his attorney in support of the foregoing legal argument.
+This is an excerpt from the trust beneficiary’s Settlement Conference Statement the attorney wrote to support his legal argument.
 It’s provided for educational purposes only.

 In determining the income available for child support, the Court can consider income from whatever source derived, including trust income.
 (Fam.
 Code § 4058(a)(1).)
 “The key financial factor in the guideline formula is net disposable income,” which is typically determined by the parties’ annual gross income as stated on recent tax returns.
 (Marriage of Cheriton (2001) 92 Cal.App.4th 269,290; Marriage of Loh (2001) 93 Cal.App.4th 325,332.)
 For the purposes of computing child support, “income” should be broadly defined while the exclusions are specific and must be narrowly construed.
 (Afsaw v.
 Woldberhan (2007) 147 Cal.App.4th 1407,1425.)

 Inter vivos and testamentary gifts, such as trusts established by wealthy family members, are not income within the meaning of section 4058.
 (Marriage of Scheppers (2001) 86 Cal.App.4th 646, 649-651.)
 Nor is the principle amount of a lump sum gift or inheritance.
 (County of Kern v.
 Castle (1999) 75 Cal.App.4th 1442, 1453.)
 However, the rents, interest, or dividends generated by these gifts are income available for support under section 4058.
 (Id.)